Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Numerical Results

 \subsection{Sensing Performance}

 The sensing performance is evaluated using the same Monte-Carlo samples as the communication performance evaluation.
-To evaluate multi-target performance, we perform optimal data association between the ground truths and estimates using the Hungarian algorithm \cite{kuhn1955hungarian} based on the absolute error of the delay-Doppler pairs.
+To evaluate multi-target performance, we perform data association between the ground truths and estimates using the Hungarian algorithm \cite{kuhn1955hungarian} based on the absolute error of the DD parameter pairs.
 A valid detection is declared only if the matched estimate falls within a predefined distance gate (half of resolution in our simulation).
 Otherwise, it will be considered as a false alarm.
-The probability of detection is calculated as the ratio of these valid matches to the total number of ground truth targets.
-It is worth noting that in our simulations, we assume the persistent presence of a target, i.e., there exists at least one propagation path from the ISAC base station to the receiver.
-Consequently, the resulting detection rate and false alarm rate differ from the standard definitions in classical radar signal processing.
-As illustrated in Fig. \ref{fig:sensing_bpsk}\subref{fig:sensing_bpsk_detection} and Fig. \ref{fig:sensing_qpsk}\subref{fig:sensing_qpsk_detection}, the target detection performance is consistent across both BPSK and QPSK modulation schemes.
-For single-target scenarios, the proposed algorithm maintains a high detection probability even at low SNRs, accompanied by an increased false alarm rate.
-In contrast, detection performance degrades significantly in the two-target scenario at low SNRs.
-This decline is attributed to mutual interference between target responses; specifically, in high-noise environments, the reflection from a weaker target can be easily masked by the noise floor together with the sidelobes of the stronger target's response.
+The probability of detection is calculated as the ratio of these valid matches to the total number of ground truth targets, and the false alarm rate is calculated as the ratio of false alarms to the total number of detects.

-The Root Mean Square Error (RMSE) performance for range, velocity, and channel estimation under BPSK and QPSK modulations is illustrated in Figs. \ref{fig:sensing_bpsk}\subref{fig:sensing_bpsk_range_RMSE}--\subref{fig:sensing_bpsk_ch_est_RMSE} and Figs. \ref{fig:sensing_qpsk}\subref{fig:sensing_qpsk_range_RMSE}--\subref{fig:sensing_qpsk_ch_est_RMSE}, respectively.
-It is observed that the parameter estimation RMSE reduces more rapidly with respect to SNR in the single-target case compared to the two-target scenario.
-This disparity arises because the overlapped channel responses in the multi-target scenario create mutual interference, which hinders precise parameter resolution.
-Consequently, the overall channel estimation RMSE is consistently higher for the $P=2$ case across both modulation schemes.
+Fig. \ref{fig:illustration} illustrates a representative example of the proposed parameter-estimation result.
+Fig. \ref{fig:params_example} compares the estimated delay-Doppler parameters with the ground-truth values, and Fig. \ref{fig:DD_signal} shows the corresponding received DD-domain signal.
+It can be observed that the proposed method can accurately recover the off-grid delay-Doppler parameters.
+However, although the proposed ANM-based scheme enables off-grid delay-Doppler estimation, it cannot resolve arbitrarily close targets.
+Its detection and estimation performance depends on both the number of targets and their minimum delay-Doppler separation; closely spaced targets may be merged or inaccurately estimated due to highly coherent atoms.
+In the semi-blind setting, symbol-detection errors may further degrade the practical resolution.
+This limitation is further demonstrated through the simulation results presented later in the paper.